openstack/releases/doc/source/pike/schedule.rst

 Pike release
 ------------

-The Pike coordinated release will happen on XXX.
+The Pike coordinated release will happen on 30 August 2017.

 .. _p-trailing-ff: